zakky2k/health-checks/README2.md

 - 👋 Hi, I’m @zakky2k
 - 👀 I’m interested in astrophotography image processing
 - 🌱 I’m currently learning AI / Neural nets, automation with Python
+- 🌱 Adding another comment to readme2 from local

 <!---
 zakky2k/zakky2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.